opendocsg/slw-judgments-backfill/2015_SGHC_129/report.md

 _Civil Procedure_ – _Costs_ – _Taxation_

 [LawNet Editorial Note: The appeal to this dec ision in Civil Appeal No 154 of 2015 was dismissed by the Court of Appeal on 7 Marc h 2016.
-See [2016] SGCA 14.]
+See <span class="citation">[2016] SGCA 14</span>.]

 13 May 2015 Judgment reserved.